thevillagehacker/thevillagehacker.github.io/_posts/2023-03-25-Hacking_MNCs-CMS_Systems.md

 ---
-title: "Hacking MNC's Content Management System due to misconfiguration and lack of authorization"
+title: "Exploiting Misconfigurations and Authorization Vulnerabilities in a Multinational Company's Content Management System"
 layout: post
 date: 2023-03-25 12:00
 image: /assets/images/blogs/IDOR/access-control.svg
 headerImage: false
 tag:
-- Reading Js files
+- JavaScript Files Analysis
 - Privilege Escalation
 - Fuzzing
 - Misconfiguration
 category: blog
-author: naveen
+author: Naveen
-description: Hacking MNC's Content Management System due to misconfiguration and lack of authorization in the application.
+description: This blog discusses the exploitation of misconfigurations and authorization vulnerabilities in a Multinational Company's Content Management System (CMS) application.
 ---

 ## Target Background
-The target is a Multi National Company who has a billion dollar market and the stocks.
-The nature of the application is to create, edit and update the contents of their products/services.
-Once the content is published the updated contents will be pushed to the live website of the product/services page.
-Short form it's a **Content Management System application** - its a own product of the company built using reactJS.
+The target of this analysis is a prominent Multinational Company (MNC) with a significant market value and stock presence.
+The company utilizes a Content Management System (CMS) application built with ReactJS to create, edit, and update the content for their products and services.
+Once the content is published, it is pushed to the live website associated with the corresponding product or service.

 ## Overview
-The application does not have any sign up page as this is a CMS application only the administrator of the application can create and assign roles to the users.
-The home page didn't have any sign up buttons other than the login form - username, password, submit and forgot password buttons.
+The CMS application lacks a sign-up page, and only the application administrator has the privilege to create user accounts and assign roles.
+The home page exclusively presents a login form, with no sign-up buttons.

-### Recon
+### Reconnaissance
+During the reconnaissance phase, the following technologies and components were identified:

-- reactJS
+- ReactJS
-- Amazon CDN
+- Amazon CDN (Content Delivery Network)
 - REST APIs

-### Analyzing loaded source files
+### Analysis of Loaded Source Files
-After analyzing the loaded source files in the application it clearlys shows that the user has to be legitimate to access the application.
-There were no REST API locations were mentioned in the JS files.
-The perfect way to proceed further is to fuzz the URL.
-After fuzzing the URL the signup endpoint were found **https://abc.com/abc/xyz/signup.html**.
+After thoroughly analyzing the loaded source files, it became evident that legitimate user credentials are required to access the application.
+No REST API endpoints were explicitly mentioned in the JavaScript files.
+To proceed further, a URL fuzzing technique was employed, leading to the discovery of the signup endpoint: **https://abc.com/abc/xyz/signup.html**.

 ## Misconfiguration - 1
-### Sign up
+### Sign-up Process
-Since the application does not have the signup option in the home page and the same has been configured in the different directory than the home login page.
-The developer might be intentionally did it or might have used it for internal purpose or forgot to remove from the directory.

-I have signed up an account, and luckily it doesn't ask to confirm the information provided like email confirmation to create an account sccessfully.

-After creating a user successfully, i have tried to login to the application but since the signed up user is not a legitmate user and no roles have been assigned to it, the application kept redirecting me to login page.
-The application contents were not accessible.
-But I was able to extract the embeded REST API locations from the page because we are able to login to the application but only the application pages are not available in the UI due to incorrect permissions.
+Due to the application's design, the sign-up functionality is not accessible from the home page.
+It appears that the developer might have intentionally kept it separate, possibly for internal use or as a legacy feature that was not removed.

+By signing up for an account, it was observed that no additional confirmation steps, such as email verification, were required.
+The account creation process was successful without any validation of the provided information.

+However, upon attempting to log in with the newly created account, it was redirected back to the login page.
+Since the account lacked proper authorization and assigned roles, the application denied access to its contents.
+Nonetheless, by examining the page, embedded REST API locations were identified, indicating that successful authentication was achieved.
+The only issue pertained to incorrect permissions preventing access to application pages.

-So i have decided to circle back to the login request to understand the flow and what we are missing, after successfull login the application serves the authorization token (JWT) in the Location header along with the URL.
-I was able to decode the JWT and it doesn't has any values for the cognito permission which solve the question why the contents are unavailable.
+To understand the flow and identify potential missing elements, a detailed analysis of the login request was conducted.
+Upon successful login, the application provided an authorization token (JWT) in the Location header.
+Decoding the JWT revealed that it did not contain any values for Cognito permissions, thereby explaining the unavailability of application contents.

 ```json
 {